Topological property (T) for groupoids: Constant vectors and property (T)

 One could consider more general locally compact groupoids with Haar system (and compact unit space).
 Having replaced the sum by an integral with respect to Haar measure in the definition of $\Psi:C_c(G)\to C(G^{(0)})$ (Definition \ref{con vec def}), everything else makes sense in this level of generality.
 It would also be natural to expand the definition to cover non-compact base spaces.
 For this it seems most reasonable to proceed as follows: say that a subset $E$ of a groupoid $G$ is \emph{fibrewise compact} if for any compact subset $K$ of $G^{(0)}$, $E\cap G_K^K$ is compact.
 Then define property (T) for a groupoid with possibly non-compact base space to mean that there exists a fibrewise compact Kazhdan set.

-Another natural generalization would be to look at broader classes of representations of $C_c(G)$: for example, Hilbert space representations that are not $*$-representations, or representations on suitable classes of Banach spaces.
+Another natural generalisation would be to look at broader classes of representations of $C_c(G)$: for example, Hilbert space representations that are not $*$-representations, or representations on suitable classes of Banach spaces.
 Indeed, there has been a great deal of relatively recent interesting work in the group case in these settings: for example \cite{Bader:2007eg,Lafforgue:2007fj,Drutu:2015aa}.

 As for the analogues in the group case, we expect these generalizations would be interesting.
-We did not pursue either seriously mainly just to keep the current paper down to a relatively reasonable length, and minimize our discussion of technical issues. \end{remark}
+We did not pursue any of these seriously mainly to keep the current paper down to a relatively reasonable length, and minimize our discussion of technical issues. \end{remark}